transferwise/pipelinewise/docs/connectors/taps/jira.rst

     name: "Jira"                           # Name of the tap
     type: "tap-jira"                       # !!
 THIS SHOULD NOT CHANGE !!
     owner: "somebody@foo.com"              # Data owner to contact
+    #send_alert: False                     # Optional: Disable all configured alerts on this tap

     # ------------------------------------------------------------------------------